 The policy should explain the purpose for using wearables.
 Including how they should and shouldn’t be used and guidelines on updating security controls.
 It’s also worth stating specific locations, inside or outside the workplace, where the devices can’t be used.
 As well as restricting video and audio recordings.

 From a technical perspective, IT departments need to ensure any confidential data can only be accessed via approved apps.
 Apps that require user authentication and that only the minimum amount of data is collected to support business tasks.
 Reducing the amount of core data that can be accessed via a wearable reduces the security risk significantly.
 In addition, consider setting up a separate guest network for employees to use with smart devices.
 Particularly those that typically rely on Bluetooth or Wi-Fi devices.

 Finally, utilise security tested APIs and manage how the app connects to your core systems.
 Restrict certain functionalities and limit the amount of data the app can access at any one time.

 As employees continue to bring smart watches and other devices into the workplace, businesses need to adapt.
 You need to recognise the potential of adopting the technology.
 Understand the benefit and the risks they bring to your business.
 There are numerous solutions for securing your core data.
 And if you’re investing a lot of money into wearables then invest the time into ensuring your data is protected.
 Providing you’ve done this, security risks are removed and wearables are completely safe for the enterprise.

-Want to find out more about Wearable Security for Enterprises?
+Find out more about Wearable Security for Enterprises

 If you’re interested to hear about how wearables could benefit your business, give Paul a call on 01737 45 77 88 or send him an email.